-What you must pay when Services that are covered for you you get these services You pay a \$0 copay per Home health agency care visit.
-Prior to receiving home health services, a doctor must certify that you need home health services and will order Prior Authorization may be home health services to be provided by a home health required. agency.
-You must be homebound, which means leaving Referral may be required. home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies You pay a \$0 copay per Home infusion therapy visit.
-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to Prior Authorization may be an individual at home.
-The components needed to required. perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier When you enroll in a Hospice care Medicare-certified hospice You are eligible for the hospice benefit when your doctor program, your hospice and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider.
+Services that are covered for you What you must pay when you get these services Home health agency care You pay a \$0 copay per visit.
+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Prior Authorization may be required.
+Referral may be required.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies کې Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier You pay a \$0 copay per visit.
+Prior Authorization may be required.
+Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and